Yiannis123Git/SmartRaycast/README.md

 - Centralizes Raycast Parameters: All parameters are derived from the same module.
 - Helps you avoid writing redundant boilerplate or duplicate code.
 - Handles all of the work for you through a simple API.
+- Allows you to filter a large number of objects in complicated environments.

 ## Installation